mkdizajn/STRAVA-serverless-AWS-hackaton/README.md

             ]
         }

+    - Bedrock - Claude 3.0 Sonnet
+    - Two DynamoDB tables
+    - Two Lambda function for InvokeFunction actions

 #### 4\.
 Lambda Dependencies Layer

-Your Python code requires the `requests` library, which is not included in the standard Lambda runtime.
-I created a Lambda Layer in form of zip file and added it as layer - to provide this dependency.
+Python code requires the `requests` library, which is not included in the standard Lambda runtime.
+So I created a Lambda Layer in form of zip file and added it as custom layer - to provide this requirement.

 1.  **In CloudShell** I executed next commands to add custom layer

-        # created new env
+        # started with new env
         python -m venv venv
-        # activated and switch to it
+        # activated, switch to it
         source venv/bin/activate
-        # created new directory
+        # new dir and added required lib
         mkdir python
-        # added required lib
         pip install -t python requests
         # zipped it into archive
         zip -r9 requests.zip python